PortableApps64/PortableApps-ForMacOS64/README.md

 <div width="100%">We use (mentioned in below) tools to build our binary
- executable, & we also use (mentioned in below) tools to assist our-project tool during execution, & for executing the App either as portable app or as multi-instance of same app.<dl>
+ executable, & we also use (mentioned in below) tools to assist our-project tool during execution, & for executing the App either as portable app Or as multi-instance of same app.<dl>
 <dd>To DEVs/USERs: <b class="b">•</b> <a href="#VerifyFileAuthenticity">Verify</a>
  files/apps after download.
 And download only when download url/website begins with “https”.<br/>